drone/drone-plugin-index/content/drone-plugins/drone-downstream/index.md

 : drone server url

 repositories
-: trigger builds for the repository list
+: trigger builds for the repository list, you can mention branch using @<branch>

 fork
 : trigger new build numbers if true, else rebuild